 In recent years, there have also been problems on the pitch and on the terraces.
 In 2006, Gary Neville was fined by the FA for running 60 yards to celebrate a United win in front of Liverpool supporters, while Luis Suarez was banned for eight matches for racially abusing Patrice Evra when the two sides met at Anfield in October 2011.

-The success that Manchester United have enjoyed since the appointment of Sir Alex Ferguson in 1986 may have been the catalyst for the current antagonism.
+The success Manchester United enjoyed after the appointment of Sir Alex Ferguson in 1986 may have been the catalyst for the current antagonism.
 He once said that his “greatest challenge was knocking Liverpool right off their perch”, and that line in the sand widened the division between the two clubs.

 “To me Liverpool will always be the derby game,” continued Ferguson.
 “It is just because of the history.
 When I came down here they were the king-pins of England.
 They had won four European Cups and quite a few league titles.
 My aim was to do well against them and to try and turn that round.
 It is hard for me to go against history.”

 Yet, in the right spirit, the matches between Liverpool and Manchester United are what football is all about: pride, passion and the will to win.
-Two current stalwarts on either side of the divide, Jamie Carragher and Ryan Giggs, sum up the fact that intense rivalry need not detract from mutual esteem.
+Two recent stalwarts from either side of the divide, Jamie Carragher and Ryan Giggs, sum up the fact that intense rivalry need not detract from mutual esteem.

 "I’ve always had respect for them,” said Carragher.
 “They’re a proper club, like us, and they should have respect for us too.
 They aren’t blasé or big-headed.
 At United, there isn’t a player who you think, ‘God, I hate him.’”